badbabykosh/dotfiles/README.md

 # Congratulations, you found my dotfiles repo!
-I'm only putting these up here in case my system explodes, or in case I get another urge to go on a dotfile hackfest that goes totally awry and needs some source control rescue.
+I'm only putting these up here in case my system explodes, or in case I get another urge to go on a dotfile hackfest that goes totally off and needs some source control rescue.
 Why the README then?
-Well, github strongly recommended having one!
+Well, github strongly recommends having one!

 ## Pre-Requisites
 * VCPrompt